Lazy-Solutions/AdvancedSceneManager/guides/Scene manager window.md

 ![](../image/scene-manager-window-collections.png)

-The collections and scene list contains exactly that, your collections, and their scenes.
+The collections and scene list contain... collections and scenes!.

 #### Collection header
 The elements in the collection header are as follows, in order, left to right: